giantswarm/cert-manager-app/README.md

 # cert-manager-app

-Helm chart for the [cert-manager](https://cert-manager.io/) service running in tenant clusters
+Helm chart for the [cert-manager](https://cert-manager.io/) app running in Giant Swarm clusters.

 ## Installing the Chart